Acting Chief, Permits Branch, Division of Migratory Birds, Northeast Region

 US Fish & Wildlife Service

-Chris Dwyer is currently the Regional Chief of Hunting & Fishing for the Northeast Region of the U.S. Fish and Wildlife Service (USFWS).
-Previously, he served as the Migratory Game Bird Biologist for the USFWS, Northeast Region from 2006-2017, working with State and Federal partners in the U.S. & Canada to support science-based conservation and harvest management of migratory game birds.
+Chris is the Acting Chief of Permits within the Migratory Bird Division for the Northeast Region of the U.S. Fish and Wildlife Service (USFWS).
+Previously, he served as the Regional Chief of Hunting & Fishing (2017-19) and Migratory Game Bird Biologist for the USFWS, Northeast Region (2006-17), working with State and Federal partners in the U.S. & Canada to support science-based conservation and harvest management of migratory game birds.
 From 1996-2006, Chris served as a Wetland Wildlife and Furbearer Biologist with the Ohio Division of Wildlife (ODOW), where he developed research, monitoring and public communication programs to improve furbearer management within the State.
 He also served as the State Coordinator in the testing and development of Best Management Practices for Furbearer Traps and Trapping in the U.S. His efforts also led to the first regulated trapping season for river otters in Ohio following their successful reintroduction in the early 1980’s, built around strong science and communication efforts within the agency, and more importantly, with the public.
-Prior to working with ODOW, he was employed as a Wildlife Research Biologist with the Missouri Department of Conservation, the U.S. Department of Agriculture, Wildlife Services and as a Wildlife Technician with the U.S. Geological Survey, Northern Prairie Wildlife Research Station.
-Chris is a volunteer instructor with CLfT, and a volunteer Trapper Education instructor with the Massachusetts Division of Fisheries and Wildlife Hunter Education Program.
+Prior to working with ODOW, he was employed as a Wildlife Research Biologist with the MO Dept. of Conservation and the U.S. Dept. of Agriculture, Wildlife Services, and Wildlife Technician with the U.S. Geological Survey, Northern Prairie Wildlife Research Station.
+Chris is also a volunteer Trapper Education instructor with the Massachusetts Division of Fisheries and Wildlife Hunter Education Program.